Mario Alexandre · March 26, 2026 · auto-scatter prompt-hook sinc-llm

-It intercepted itself.
+It was intercepting itself.

 The hook intercepted this prompt.
 Decomposed it.
 Produced a structured interpretation.
 That interpretation — shaped by the exact bug I was trying to fix — told the main model that the task was something slightly different from what I'd asked.
 The model made a change.
 The wrong change.
 The hook was now more broken.